-- tx_validity (bool) the validity of the transaction - block_id (str) the id of block containing the transaction - num_tx (int) the total number of transactions to process
+- tx_validity (bool) the validity of the transaction - block_id (str) the id of block containing the transaction - num_tx (int) the total number of transactions to process write_vote (vote) Write vote to the database.

 Returns None, or a vote if a decision has been reached.